samschott/maestral/_docs/inotify-limit.md

 $ sudo sysctl fs.inotify.max_user_watches=524288
 ```

-Be sure to set limits that are higher than the total number watches created by *all*
+Be sure to choose limits that are higher than the total number watches created by *all*
 processes.

 ## How many inotify watches and instances do I need?